Comprehensive Cat & Dog Dental Care

 A dental care routine is an important part of your cat or dog's overall and oral health, however, the majority of pets don't receive the level of oral hygiene care they require to maintain healthy teeth and gums.

-At our veterinary hospital in Rockland County, we offer a range of comprehensive cat and dog dentistry services such as dental exams, teeth cleanings, and polishing, dental X-rays, and surgeries.
+At our Rockland County veterinary hospital in Valley Cottage, Stony Point, and Pomona, we offer a range of comprehensive veterinary dentistry services such as dental exams, teeth cleanings, and polishing, dental X-rays, and dental surgeries.

 We also provide dental health education to pet owners so they can implement at-home dental care for their pets.